airr-community/common-repo-wg/recommendations.md

 interoperability, performance, maintainability, and evolution.
 Operational Criteria should include implementation of:

-1. A standardized set of queries that make AIRR-seq data findable and accessible;
+1. A standardized set of queries that make AIRR-seq data findable and accessible (AIRR Data Commons API);
-2. Standardized data elements with exact (computable) specifications that make AIRR-seq data interoperable and reusable;
+2. Standardized data elements with exact (computable) specifications that make AIRR-seq data interoperable and reusable (AIRR Data Representation);
-3. A standardized data submission process (including standardized data and metadata formats);
+3. A standardized data submission process (including standardized data and metadata formats) (MiAIRR);
 4. A system for assigning unique identifiers that ensures coordination among repositories/registries, for example, the system used by the OBO Foundry to coordinate ontology term identifiers across orthogonal ontologies.